-John Wilson is a trial lawyer.
-John has a broad practice representing businesses and individuals in all types of cases involving commercial and trust disputes, insurance coverage, intellectual property, product liability, and class actions in state and federal courts and in arbitrations in Washington and other jurisdictions around the country.
+John Wilson was a trial lawyer with a broad practice representing businesses and individuals in all types of cases involving commercial and trust disputes, insurance coverage, intellectual property, product liability, and class actions in state and federal courts and in arbitrations in Washington and other jurisdictions around the country.

 Lead counsel representing the owners of the Intalco aluminum reduction plant against the claims of 26 workers alleging that their workplace exposure caused a newly described neurodegenerative disease.
 After a two-month trial of medical causation issues, the case was very favorably settled.
 Foss et al. v.
 Alumax, Inc, et al.